 The entry ticket costs €26.
 Since this is an immensely popular site, you can purchase a fast-track entry ticket to skip the lines for €31 per person — well-worth for the extra money to avoid queueing for an hour or more!

 And Parc Güell is Arguably Just as Impressive

 For a different spin on Gaudi’s unique architectural vision, venture outside to his Parc Güell, a 42-acre hillside space built between 1900 and 1914 that could only be created by this man’s vision.
 Filled with a whimsical collection of buildings and decorative spaces, you can admire great views of the city.
 All of Gaudi’s work seem to be extensions of nature, with columns springing like tree trunks from the earth.

-Your entry ticket (10 euro) allows you to see his fantastic creations, from the lizard sculpture to the long and wavy stone bench like a great sea serpent covered in mosaics (and complete with ocean views).
-Or you can choose to purchase a skip-the-line ticket for $15.19 per person.
 There is a museum in the house where Gaudi lived, but the real treat is to wander through the eclectic assembly of structures, including the Sala Hipostila originally meant to be a marketplace, whose stone columns are reminiscent of Luxor Temple in Egypt.

 Don’t Forget to Check Out Casa Milà